Focus: Insights + Discovery

-This year I launched my new series for Fast Company called “Less of the Same”— a collection of stories about inspiring individuals who, in the face of threats that are seemingly beyond their control, have chosen to act in counterintuitive and unexpected ways.
+This year I launched my new series for Fast Company called “Less of the Same”— a collection of stories about inspiring entrepreneurs and individuals who, in the face of threats that are seemingly beyond their control, have chosen to act in counterintuitive and unexpected ways.
 In doing so, they have achieved even greater success.

 For the past two years, I’ve been doing research for my next book Unsafe Thinking.
 During that time, I’ve had fascinating conversations with entrepreneurs who have shared their secrets in facing a world of constant change.
 I’ve been interested in what they’ve created but more importantly how they’ve dealt with anxiety, demand for constant creativity, inevitable setbacks and the need to listen to their inner voices.